sergioabreu-g/hugo-minimalist-spa/README.md

 issue if you are unable to make it work, I will be glad to help and make the necessary enhancements.

-You can see a working website example using this theme [here](https://saggamedeveloper.github.io/Cafe-website-SPA/).

 # How to use (MUST READ!)
 This is not the usual Hugo theme you can download and start adding contents.
 Making it single page comes with some limitations